 Intercellular chemical communication: messengers, receptors, and signal transduction pathways.

 Anterior pituitary gland: growth hormone, prolaction, corticotropin, tireotropin, follicle stimulating hormone, luteinizing hormone

 Sympathetic-adrenomedullary system and catecholamines

 Stress response neuroendocrinology

 - Notes from the course (to be found at Print Service - Campus)

 - P.R.
 Larsen, et al. Williams textbook of Endocrinology.
 Saunders Co.
 2003

 During frontal lessons the basic concepts will be discussed, as well as the experimental paradigms and the analytical methods of endocrinology.
 The course will be integrated with group tasks, consisting in the handling and presentation of experimental data, a bibliographis search and the presentation of scientific articles dealing with the topic of the experimental data, with the aim of facilitating the development of skills in designing, analyzing and presenting a small experimental project.

 Assessment methods and criteria

-Learning assessment will be performed at the end of the course and will consist of two phases: (i) a written test with two open questions (two thirds of the final mark) and (ii) an oral presentation of the group work on the experimental data and bibliographic search (one third of the final mark).
+Learning assessment will be performed at the end of the course and will consist of two phases: (i) a written test with two open questions (two thirds of the final mark; 1 and a half hr duration) and (ii) an oral presentation of the group work on the experimental data and bibliographic search (one third of the final mark).
 In this way, i twill be possible to verify not just the knowledge and comprehension capacity of the theoretical and practical aspects presented during the course, but also the capacity of making use of the concepts learned (Dublin parameter 2).